kant/ghost-server/README.md

 Note that this will recreate the test database from scratch each time it reloads (every time you save).

-The test server will be available at http://localhost:1382/graphql
+The test server will be available at http://localhost:1382/ and you can make GraphQL queries against it at http://localhost:1382/graphql

 ### To run a repl against a test database